 For cams like those, you’ll be looking at building a high-spec naturally-aspirated engine, and the next restrictions are the inlet manifold and throttle body.
 Mountune fitted a unique inlet on its top-spec MR200 tuning upgrade for the ST, as did Cosworth with the 200 kit.
 The former is no longer available new, but replica Cosworth items are available from tuners like Jamsport and SiCo Developments, while Pumaspeed offers its own similar version.

 With a suitable remap, this will take power to around 190/200bhp.
-This power is the sweet-spot for fast-road, authentic ST tuning.
+This power is the sweet-spot for fast-road applications.
 If you’re looking to retain some degree of originality, get off here.

 Naturally-aspirated Tuning

-But if you’re keen to continue the ride, you now face two distinct options: stick with naturally-aspirated tuning or add some boost by way of a supercharger or turbocharger conversion.
+If you’re looking for more power, you now face two distinct options.
+Stick with naturally-aspirated tuning or add some boost by way of a supercharger or turbocharger conversion.

 An easier way to reach similar power levels – and beyond – in a road car would be to switch to forced induction.